 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

 Infobae is a news website founded in 2002 and based in Buenos Aires, Argentina.
 Originally, it was founded in 1998 as Buenos Aires Económico (BAE).
-In 2001, Sergio Szpolski and businessman/journalist Daniel Hadad purchased the newspaper and the following year Szpolski transferred his shares to Hadad and its name became Infobae Diario.
+In 2001, Sergio Szpolski and businessman/journalist Daniel Hadad purchased the newspaper, and the following year, Szpolski transferred his shares to Hadad, and its name became Infobae Diario.
 In 2002, the website Infobae.com was launched.